ST. LOUIS — To see the latest story on how to find a vaccine clinic in your area, click here.

-The St. Louis Metropolitan Pandemic Task Force announced on Jan.
-19 that it will work together to communicate the process to the public for making an appointment to receive the vaccine.
-Patients who are eligible and interested in receiving the vaccine can register through their local health departments (listed below under Missouri and Illinois sections) or through the health care systems that are part of the St. Louis Metropolitan Pandemic Task Force.
+Patients who are eligible and interested in receiving the vaccine can register or make appointments through their local health departments (listed below under Missouri and Illinois sections) or through the health care systems that are part of the St. Louis Metropolitan Pandemic Task Force.

 Make appointments through St. Louis area health care system